 NOTE 2: Such terminals could be of type "Feature Phone" as described in GSMA: "IMEI Allocation and Approval Process" [84].

-It is recommended that the terminal searches for the global phonebook located under DFTELECOM as its presence is not indicated anywhere in the USIM application.
+It is recommended if the terminal supports global phonebook, the terminal searches for the global phonebook located under DFTELECOM as its presence is not indicated anywhere in the USIM application.

 The global phonebook is located in DFPHONEBOOK under DFTELECOM..
 Each specific USIM application phonebook is located in DFPHONEBOOK of its respective Application ADFUSIM.
 The organisation of files in DFPHONEBOOK under ADFUSIM and under DF TELECOM follows the same rules.
 Yet DFPHONEBOOK under ADFUSIM may contain a different set of files than DFPHONEBOOK under DFTELECOM.
 All phonebook related Efs are located under their respective DFPHONEBOOK.
 USIM specific phonebooks are dedicated to application specific entries.
 Each application specific phonebook is protected by the application PIN.